For those brave souls who are chaperoning DECON, this document is meant to provide a general idea of what’s happening.

 House of Delegates: Voting time!
 Mandatory for all delegates.
 Delegates need their tickets to enter the House.
 There is a seating area for non-delegates.

 Check-out: 10:30 A.M.
-Luggage areas will be provided on Floor 6 of the Marriott and Floor 3 of the Sheraton if you need storage during the Farewell Session.
+Luggage areas will be provided on Floor 6 of the Tower Square (Marriott) Hotel and Floor 3 of the Sheraton if you need storage during the Farewell Session.
 Please remind students to leave gratuity for hotel chamber staff.
 Suggestion: $4.00 per member for the weekend.

-Farewell Luncheon: Tables are on a first-come basis.
+Farewell Luncheon: This session is held at the Sheraton.
+Check your program.
+Tables are on a first-come basis.
 This area becomes crowded quickly.
 Tables cannot be saved for long.
 Instruct your students to arrive promptly.
+Doors generally open thirty minutes early.